Generalised hardness of approximation and the SCI hierarchy -- On determining the boundaries of training algorithms in AI: Optimality of neural networks for underdetermined linear systems

-The first key question is whether there exist neural networks that are optimal maps for different underdetermined inverse problems.
+The first key question is whether there exist neural networks that are optimal maps -- or $\epsilon$-optimal -- for different underdetermined inverse problems.
 Moreover, one can ask if such an optimal neural network can be trained from training data.
-Let $\mathcal{F}$ be collection of underdetermined inverse problems $(A,\mathcal{M}_1)$ and let $\NN_{m, N}$ be the set of NNs mapping $\R^m \to \R^N$ that are bounded on $\bigcup_{(A, \M_1) \in \mathcal{F}} A(\M_1),$ where we will throughout the paper use the more compact notation
+In particular, given $A$ as above and $\ell \in \N$, the class $T_{\ell}(A)$ of all training sets with $\ell$ elements is defined as